 a.
-Once finalized, the Comprehensive Rabies Mitigation Plan, Student Vaccination Policy, and comprehensive information about rabies as a disease will be communicated to and signed off by the Program's Chief Executive Officer and General Counsel.
+Once finalized, the Comprehensive Rabies Mitigation Plan, Student Vaccination Policy, and comprehensive information about rabies as a disease will be communicated to and signed off by the Program's Chief Executive Officer and General Coursel a.
+All students are educated through the following on the risks of rabies prior to completing any clinical experiences.